VineetaGeorge/VineetaGeorge/README.md

 Proficient in Python, and R, and experienced in data visualization with Tableau.
 Skilled in Inferential Statistics and Machine Learning Algorithms, complemented by a keen interest in Natural Language Processing.

-🔍 Uncovering Insights Beneath the Surface!
-Let's Connect for Analytical Adventures!
+Let's Connect for Analytical Adventures🔍!